-All ID cards are mobile credentials and physical cards will only be printed in rare cases.
+Starting August 2023, all ID cards are mobile credentials and physical cards will only be printed in rare cases.
 Students will be required to scan to access food services, Perry Center, Library and other access points across campus.
 For general security identification purposes, ONU students are required to comply with requests for identification to any Olivet Nazarene University official, Pubic Safety officer, or other emergency personnel acting in performance of their duties.